celo-org/docs/blog/sage-upgrading-a-smart-contract/sage-upgrading-a-smart-contract.md

 ### Step3: Deploy the Proxy and Implementation Contract

-Next, deploy the proxy and implementation contract on the cell blockchain.
+Next, deploy the proxy and implementation contract on the Celo blockchain.
 You can follow this tutorial on [how to deploy a smart contract on Celo using Python](https://www.notion.so/Building-an-NFT-marketplace-on-Celo-with-Python-c351a9da2db34e679d2611c03e7e62af).

 After you have deployed the implementation contract, get its address and pass it to the constructor of the proxy contract.